Skip to main content

 20,000+

-Children reached through child protection services, rescue, rehabilitation, and family reintegration across Delhi NCR and UP
+Children reached through child protection services, rescue, and rehabilitation across Delhi NCR and UP

 12,000+

-Children connected to mainstream education including migrant children at brick kilns, out-of-school children, and early learners
+Children connected to mainstream education including migrant children at brick kilns and early learners

 9,000+